AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
+June 2022 - Designing and implementing interactivity via JavaScript.
+Intending to add buttons to:
+1. Switch the notation between black and white keys
+2. Display the chord notation
+Also working on adding the ability to automatically generate new song pages.

 May 2022 - Streamlined and improved the CSS.
 Improved this README with basic Markdown.

 April 2022 - Launched Version 2.0 replacing the old, paper-based version dating from 2013.
 It is basic, hand-written, hand-designed HTML/CSS.